ZEISS Microscopy Knowledge Base

 5. In order to change the order of symbols in the toolbar use the Up/Down buttons.

-6. If you want to delete an Icon from the toolbar, click on the White trash bin on dark blue rounded-square icon Delete button.
+6. If you want to delete an Icon from the toolbar, click on the blue rounded square icon with white trash can symbol Delete button.

 7. Click on Close button to close the dialog.
 The changes will be effective right now.